jfelchner/ruby-progressbar/README.md

     gem install ruby-progressbar

-Then:
+Then in your script:

-    require 'progressbar'
+    require 'ruby-progressbar'

+or in your Gemfile

+    gem 'ruby-progressbar'

-or
+or from IRB

-    irb -r progressbar
+    irb -r 'ruby-progressbar'

 Basic Usage
 --------------------------------